Samsung/TAU/README.md

 `npx grunt test`

+## Debuggging

+In order to set additional logging in TAU you need to build TAU with --tau-debug option

+`npx grunt build --tau-debug`

 ## Demo application:

 UIComponents sample web application demonstrating how to implement UI Components for wearable based on TAU.